-Anyway, what we have here is a ridiiiiiculous pasta primavera, but super-stripped down on the front end for your babes.
+Anyway, what we have here is a ridiculous pasta primavera, but super-stripped down on the front end for your babes.
 I included some peas in the kid-friendly recipe.
 Ya know, color!
 And health or whatever.

 The mature version is loaded with veggies, a bit of dry white wine, a little bit and a lot of butter, tons of good Parmesan and a heavy hand of fresh herbs.
 You may cry.
-Just keeping adding cheese at the end and I'm sure you will.
+Just keep adding cheese at the end and I'm sure you will.

 As a matter of fact, I'm tearing up right now.